Blocking. Ugh. Am I right!?

 Here’s the thing.
 Blocking is a necessary evil.
 Actually, evil is a little harsh.
 Until I actually blocked an item I just assumed it was too difficult, a little annoying and possibly unnecessary.
 I was also a bit afraid that I would damage all the hard work I had just completed.
 Let’s just say, I’ve learned my lesson.
 See the photo below?
 That is the Ally Scarf.
 I released the pattern in 2014.
 These photos could have been so beautiful, but I never blocked the scarf.
-Can you tell?
-You are lying if you say you can’t ?
+Pretty obvious, right?

 This picture has haunted me for 4 years.
 Sounds overdramatic, but I cringe every time I look at it.
 So, on the 4 year anniversary of this pattern’s release, I made a new scarf.
 And I blocked it.
 Oooooh, did I block it!
 And I have to say, the difference is amazing, don’t you think?
 Scarf #1 is lumpy, curly, and awkward.
 The update is smooth, flat and has gorgeous stitch definition!